Does Earthing Actually Help?

 The good news in this apparently bleak story is that many of these lifestyle habits can be changed at no-to-low-cost by making a few simple modifications to our daily routines.
 I teach how to do this in my subscription-based membership, Live! with Dr. Stein.

-Earthing, the Simple Lifestyle Hack You May Not Have Heard Of
+Earthing, The Simple Lifestyle Hack You May Not Have Heard Of

 There is one environmental/lifestyle behavior that most people aren’t aware of—earthing.
 We evolved over millions of years, walking, sitting and sleeping on the Earth 24/7.
 So, other than getting dirty, how did this constant contact with the Earth affect us?